 Texas New Home Construction and Realtor Rebates

-Receive a 2.5% Realtor Rebate for purchasing a newly constructed home in Austin TX and surrounding areas.
-Since I am a licensed Real Estate Broker, in the State of Texas, that means I am licensed to practice Real Estate in all cities in the State of Texas, including Austin, Round Rock, Westlake, Lake Travis, Buda, Kyle, Pflugerville, Georgetown, Dripping Springs, Cedar Park, Leander, Bastrop, Manor, Hutto, Wimberly, San Marcos and throughout the State of Texas.Rebates for New Construction Homes in the State of Texas i.e. Austin, Round Rock, Pflugerville, Westlake, Lake Travis, Buda, Kyle, Georgetown, Dripping Springs, Cedar Park, Leander, Bastrop, Manor, Hutto, Wimberly and San Marcos puts more money in your pocket.
+Receive a 2.5% Realtor Rebate when you purchase a newly constructed home in Austin TX and surrounding areas.
+As a licensed Real Estate Broker, in the State of Texas, I am qualified to practice Real Estate in all cities statewide, including Austin, Round Rock, Westlake, Lake Travis, Buda, Kyle, Pflugerville, Georgetown, Dripping Springs, Cedar Park, Leander, Bastrop, Manor, Hutto, Wimberly, San Marcos, and more.

 Are Rebates Legal?

-Real Estate agents are allowed to give rebates to their clients, according to the U.S. Department of Justice.
-Check out the Department of Justice website https://www.justice.gov/atr/rebates-make-buying-home-less-expensive
+Yes, real estate agents are allowed to provide rebates to their clients, according to the U.S. Department of Justice.
+You can find more information on rebates on the Department of Justice website https://www.justice.gov/atr/rebates-make-buying-home-less-expensive

 Meeting with a New Home Builder

-Once the contract is signed with the builder, you will give a copy to your lender and you must tell the lender you will be receiving a rebate, unless this is a cash transaction (then there is no lender).
+4. Once the contract is signed with the builder, provide a copy to your lender and inform the lender about the rebate.
+If it's a cash transaction, this step is not necessary.
+Don't worry about additional charges from the builder for using a realtor; it is a common practice.
+If this is a cash transaction (then there will be no lender.

 Will the Texas home builder charge me more if I have a real estate agent?